 In this scenario, you need to create three different document classes: one for invoices, one for expense reports and one for purchase orders.
 This is because each one of these document types has a different list of properties.

 - define a list of custom document properties with specific data types and configuration options

 - set up security options, such as who can delete documents and who can share documents

 - define multiple list views to display the documents of your class

 - use advanced search features to search documents with their custom properties

 - associate workflows to your document classes

-AODocs provides a predefined list of data types that you can use for the list of specific properties.
-In addition, you can also create your own field type named “categories” and use them to define the information inside a document.
+AODocs provides a predefined custom property types.
+In addition, you can create your own "categories" and use them to define the information inside a document.

-Using categories in the document classes will allow you to:
+Using categories in the document classes lets you:

 - enable end users to add new values to the list